Frequently Asked Questions

 Maybe fitting in feels tricky, perhaps masking might be something that happens quite often.
 You might find other youth groups are overwhelming or you just need a calmer space to be yourself.

-We love to get creative and spend a lot of time on projects and interests that you find exciting - we love to hear from you about the things you love and we try to use that to make our sessions fun!
+We love to spend a lot of time on a variety of projects and interests that you find exciting - we love to hear from you about the things you love and we try to use that to make our sessions fun!

-If you think we're a match for you, head on over to the sign-up link to register for future sessions!
+If you think we're a match for you, sign-up to register HERE!

-If we don’t seem like a match for you, there are lots of other amazing organisations we are able to signpost towards.
+If we don’t seem like a match for you, check out further resources HERE.

 Find a session in your area and come along, no sign-up needed.

-In order to stay up-to-date about our sessions you can sign-up to our newslestter:
+In order to stay up-to-date about our sessions you can sign-up to our newsletter:

 Many of our facilitators identify as ND and might have had a late diagnosis, or be self-identifying as ND.
 They understand first-hand how difficult new social situations can be, and are specially trained to help you get the most out of a session.